Yamuna-devi — Serving Vani and Vapuh

 “One should associate with devotees, chant the holy name of the Lord, hear Srimad-Bhagavatam, reside at Mathura, and worship the Deity with faith and veneration.”
+(Cc Madhya 22.128)

 She was very strong in reading and studying.
-Every morning she would read the Bhagavatam and the teachings of the more recent acaryas—Srila Bhaktisiddhanta Sarasvati Thakura and Srila Bhaktivinoda Thakura—taking special note when they spoke about the holy name.
+Every morning she would read the Bhagavatam and the teachings of the more recent acharyas—Srila Bhaktisiddhanta Sarasvati Thakura and Srila Bhaktivinoda Thakura—taking special note when they spoke about the holy name.
 This was a major focus for her, and she would relish reading, especially instructions related to nama-bhajana and to guru-seva.

+Later, in April 2007, when Yamuna visited me in Carpinteria, I asked her about this, and she said that Srila Prabhupada had put greater emphasis on bhagavata-marga—chanting and hearing—because he wanted his books produced, so they would be there for all time, and because he wanted his books distributed, so the income from the sales would support the expansion of the mission.
+Thus he didn’t have much time to personally train disciples in pancaratrika-vidhi, procedures related to Deity worship.
+But he did train her.
 She explained that Srila Prabhupada would teach each servant about the importance and standards of cleanliness according to the servant’s capacity to understand.
-And she told me how strictly he had trained her.
-He had his four-tiered cooker, and if he found a black spot on the bottom of any of the pots, he would really chastise the servant.
-She would use the word “whipping.”
-He would chide the servant, “This is not Vaisnava.
-This is Muslim. [laughter] No Vaisnava will ever leave a black spot on any of the pots in the kitchen.”
+And he had trained her very strictly.
+He had his four-tiered cooker, and if he found a black spot on the bottom of any of the sections, he would really chastise her, or whoever had done the cleaning: “This is not Vaishnava.
+This is Muslim.
+No Vaishnava will ever leave a black spot on any of the pots in the kitchen.”
 Prabhupada’s cooker was always to shine like gold.

 “One time when Srila Prabhupada came—I think it was the first time I met Satsvarupa dasa Gosvami; he was Prabhupada’s servant—I was on a bucket stove again, on the floor—no kitchen.
 I was making Prabhupada’s prasada, and as you may or may not know, when you cook with a bucket stove and you have a little bit of hard coal and then a little bit of soft coal and then a little bit of cow dung, it is a little hard to regulate.
 There is a certain temperature, and you cannot turn a switch to make it higher or lower.
 And then, depending on the thickness of the pot, you know what intensity you want.
 And then there is what you call a thawa, which is an iron griddle, concave, and to make a chapati you keep that on the stove and then you lift it off and you put the chapati on top of the flame.
 So, I made chapatis for Prabhupada’s lunch.